Last updated: March 2026

 **Be sure to check this schedule to make sure your date isn’t affected.**

-G. What’s the best time of day for a courthouse ceremony?
+G. What’s the best time of day for a San Diego courthouse wedding ceremony?

 H. How long does the process take?

-Prepare for a duration of approximately two hours, accounting for licensing procedures and the ceremony itself.
+Prepare for a duration of approximately one hour, accounting for licensing procedures and the ceremony itself.
 Arrive at least 15 minutes early to navigate parking, security checks, and check-in processes smoothly.
 That includes your guests as well.
 They can comfortably wait for you in the large waiting room while you’re completing the licensing process.

 I. Is parking difficult near the courthouse?